Maha Shivratri (What is the story behind mahashivratri

 The devotees offer prayers, chant Vedic Mantras.
 The special Bela leaf is offered (leaf of wood apple) to Shiv.

-Shiv Lingam is bathed with milk, water
+Shiv Lingam is bathed with milk, water and honey.

 The Shiva temples all around the world are decorated with lights and flowers.